The dire effects of Covid-19 on Kenya’s sports journalists

 RMS was one of the first media companies in Kenya to embrace the work-from-home formula, choosing to have a skeleton staff at the company premises.
 This was to avoid overcrowding at the office hence lowering the risk of infection.

 With sports adversely affected by the virus on a scale never witnessed before, the Olympics which was primed for July in Tokyo this year has been postponed to the summer of 2021 as well as other sports events – local and international.
-This saw sports content become a scarce commodity, meaning that the airtime accorded to sports bulletins on RMS radio stations was scrapped off with occasional weighty sports items making it to the main bulletin, while a number of sports shows were rested.
+This saw sports content become a scarce commodity, meaning that the airtime accorded to sports bulletins on RMS radio stations was scrapped off with occasional weighty sports items making it to the main bulletin, while a number of sports shows, such as Sporty Monday on Citizen TV was rested.

-As such, many of these sports journalists were either deployed to Programming or News desks while others took the mandatory 30-days leave, as directed by the company.
+As such, many of these sports journalists were either redeployed to Programming or News desks while others took the mandatory 30-days leave, as directed by the company.

 In short, the lives of these journalists have been affected in a hitherto unheralded manner.